scipopt/gcg/doc/resources/install.md

 ------------------
 [TOC]
 This guide shows you how to install GCG on your Linux or Mac computer.
 Note that GCG cannot be installed on a windows machine.
-You can either
+As a user, you can either
 * \ref install-scipopt including GCG (recommended) or do a
+* \ref install-manually.<br>

+If you are a GCG developer and need the current master branch, consult
-* \ref install-manually.
+* \ref dev-install

 # Install the SCIP Optimization Suite {#install-scipopt}